-The Elephant and the Rider is a fantastic foundation for figuring out who you are and what drives you, and this example can be very much applied to buyer behavior in general.
+The Elephant and the Rider is a fantastic foundation for figuring out who you are and what drives you.
+This example can be very much applied to buyer behavior in general.

 Whether you’re thinking about buying that product on the market, these two systems come into play.
-The rider represents the aware, intellectual mind, while the elephant represents the unconscious, emotional mind, which the rider cannot control all by himself.
-The rider in buying is the buyer who is trying to make a reasonable decision but is typically affected by gut feelings and emotions, (the elephant)—whether consciously or unconsciously.
+The Rider represents the aware, intellectual mind, while the elephant represents the unconscious, emotional mind, which the Rider cannot control all by himself.
+The Rider in buying is the buyer trying to make a reasonable decision but is typically affected by gut feelings and emotions (the elephant)—whether consciously or unconsciously.

-Every day, we make several options, ranging from what to eat for lunch to how to find our place and purpose in life.
+Every day, we make several options, ranging from eating for lunch to finding our place and purpose in life.
 You’d think we’d approach them rationally and logically.
 But this is not quite the case.

 So how do consumers make decisions?
-This is a question that can only be answered by Dan Ariely.
-Dan Ariely is a Duke professor of behavioral economics and has spent more than 20 years studying human behavior.
+Dan Ariely can only answer this question.
+Dan Ariely is a Duke professor of behavioral economics and has studied human behavior for more than 20 years.
 He examines the many ways in which consumers are not rational when making decisions and how this irrationality is almost always purposeful and easy to predict.

-One thing is clear: with the rise of technological change, decision-making is harder than ever.
-Not only that but there’s a good probability we’ll come to regret our choices.
+One thing is clear: with the rise of technological change, decision-making is more complex than ever.
+Not only that, but there’s a reasonable probability we’ll come to regret our choices.
 You could decide before the world became digital, and you would rarely be able to realize that it was a bad one.
-If you buy something online today, it’s only a click away from discovering that the prices have changed the next day, and remorse can set in.
-Or even worse, you might not get what you actually thought you would get.
+But, on the other hand, if you buy something online today, it’s only a click away from discovering that the prices have changed the next day, and remorse can set in.
+Or even worse, you might not get what you thought you would get.

 According to Ariely, the key takeaway here is relativity.
 It’s the theory that people don’t know how much something is worth, so we try to estimate it by comparing it to objects in direct proximity.
 As a result, we have the power to make things feel more or less desirable to other people by changing their value of the things around them, rather than changing the worth of the object itself.

 Even when we believe our decisions are guided solely by logic and rationality, emotions play a significant role.
-According to studies, judges are more likely to be merciful with prisoners early in the day or after a break such as lunch.
+For example, according to studies, judges are more likely to be merciful with prisoners early in the day or after a break, such as lunch.

 “You are anywhere between two and six times more likely to be released if you are one of the first three prisoners considered versus the last three prisoners considered,” said Jonathan Levav, associate professor of business at Columbia University and co-author of the paper.

-The authors of the research examined over 1,000 decisions given by 8 judges in 2009.
-They discovered that the likelihood of a favorable ruling culminated at the start of the day, and dropped over time from about 65% to nearly zero before spiking back up to after a meal or snack break.
+The research authors examined over 1,000 decisions given by eight judges in 2009.
+They discovered that the likelihood of a favorable ruling culminated at the start of the day and dropped over time from about 65% to nearly zero before spiking back up to after a meal or snack break.

 It’s safe to say that emotion lies at the heart of every decision we make.
-Be it sentencing someone to a life behind bars, or choosing the topping for our ice cream.
-So let’s dig deeper into how customers make buying decisions and find out what are the key takeaways from this process.
+Be it sentencing someone to a life behind bars or choosing the topping for our ice cream.
+So let’s dig deeper into how customers make buying decisions and find out the key takeaways from this process.